 Like the rest of the world ‘Gastro Mania’ has hit Singapore – hard!
 Gastro as in gastronomy – the art of choosing, cooking and eating good food….not the other gross kind.
 I seriously can’t believe how many times I’ve had to explain this recently…..

-Anyways – way we wanted to check out a few of the funkiest places in town that are serving up delish food with a modern fusion twist, along side some delectable locally made craft beers and cocktails.
+Anyways – way we wanted to check out the scene and see what to eat in Singapore, to seek out a few of the funkiest places in town that are serving up delish food with a modern fusion twist, alongside some delectable locally made craft beers and cocktails.

 Dinner in Singapore